AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 - Deletes the person at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the last displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples: